-Currently, our largest revenue stream comes by way of brand sponsorships and includes multi-year strategic partnerships with Red Bull, Logitech and Nickelodeon.
+Currently, our largest revenue stream comes by way of brand sponsorships and includes multi-year strategic partnerships with several companies, including Logitech and Nickelodeon.
 Over time, we expect to extract additional revenue through the monetization of our large volume of distributed content through advertising income.
 Our brand sponsorship opportunities include: